selfup/smache/README.md

 No TLS support for internal calls.
 Must be in a VPC or a managed cluster.
 Also Digital Ocean has sweet Private Networking features.

-To auto shard at scale, all keys are turned into an integer if not already an integer :thinking:
+To auto shard at scale, all keys are turned into an integer if not already an integer :warning:

-All nil/null keys are rejected with a 403 :boom:
+All nil/null keys are rejected with a 405 :boom:

 If you plan to use integers and strings (as keys), please read the following: